 - Students enrolled in fewer than seven (7) hours in a given semester are exempt from chapel/assembly for that semester.
 Such students, nevertheless, are subject to the minimum chapel credits prior to graduation.

 - Students not pursuing a degree are exempt from all chapel/assembly requirements.
-Transfer students may request credit for chapel attended at previous institutions by contacting the Office of Spiritual Development.
+Transfer students may request credit for chapel attended at previous institutions by contacting the Office of Spiritual Life.